AdobeDocs/dynamic-media-classic.en/help/application-setup.md

 * **[!UICONTROL URL Modifiers]** - If you prefer to specify the URL modifiers that define your Image Preset, rather than the settings, enter the modifiers here.

 * **[!UICONTROL Sample Image URL]** - Lists the “raw” URL string that the Dynamic Media Image Server uses to deliver images with the Image Preset you are adding or editing.
-This URL string encodes all the format settings you select in the Add Preset or Edit Preset screen.
+This URL string encodes all the format settings that you select in the Add Preset or Edit Preset screen.

 ### Edit, remove, or deactivate an image preset {#editing-removing-or-deactivating-an-image-preset}